 When the MAX makes an authentication request, the RADIUS server checks the current date against the value of Ascend-PW-Expiration.
-If the date of the authentication request is the same date or a later date than the value of Ascend-PW-Expiration, the user receives a message saying that the password has expired.
+If the date of the authentication request is a later date than the value of Ascend-PW-Expiration, the user receives a message saying that the password has expired.